ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 ![Source migration 46](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source46.png)

 Click Apply and OK.
 Finally, clean and build the workspace.
-You should now see only Target runtime errors which we will get fixed in the next section.
+You should now see Target runtime errors and one JPA related error (library provider) which we will get fixed in the next section.

+**Conclusion:** As we could see in the above walk through, when we move to a different/new development environment we will need to plan ahead and bear in mind that some time will be needed for setting up your new development environment.
+Even more if this new environment will be used for a WebSphere Application Server migration.

+## Source Code Migration

+In order to migrate the code to get our WebSphere Application Server 7 application working on WebSphere Liberty, we are going to use the [WebSphere Application Server Migration Toolkit (WAMT)](https://developer.ibm.com/wasdev/downloads/#asset/tools-WebSphere_Application_Server_Migration_Toolkit).
+The migration toolkit provides a rich set of tools that help you migrate applications from third-party application servers, between versions of WebSphere Application Server, to Liberty, and to cloud platforms such as Liberty for Java on IBM Bluemix, IBM WebSphere on Cloud and Docker.

 ### Software Analyzer Configuration